zhuxiangxiang-sjtu/SC-CAE-NNM/README.md

 During training, the predicted latent flow state is decoded back to the physical field.
 The structural response is then updated from pressure lift and viscous lift.
-The viscous force is computed from velocity gradients `DUDX`, `DUDY`, `DVDX`, and `DVDY` on the full curvilinear flow grid rather than loaded from precomputed viscous-force data.

 For each time-advancement step, the fluid and structural states are corrected through strong-coupling sub-iterations.
 The default implementation uses `l = 5` sub-iterations.